centre-for-humanities-computing/fanfic_sentiment/README.md

 ## details

+### VADER & SYUZHET
+- scored by default, average (compound score) per sentence of what these dictionaries give us

 ### SA transformer-based details
 - if any sentence is too long (i.e., exceeds model max tokens), it will be chunked into the necessary chunks and the scores returned will be an average of all chunks
 - max token length is retrieved automatically, so chunking will conform to the max token length of the model